Inversion-Based Style Transfer with Diffusion Models: Related Work

 \paragraph{Inversion of diffusion models} Inversion of diffusion models is to find a noise map and a conditioning vector corresponding to a generated image.
-It is a potential way for improving the quality of example-guided artistic image generation.
+It is a potential way for improving the quality of example guided artistic image generation.
 However, naively adding noise to an image and then denoising it may yield an image with significantly different content.
 Choi et al.~\cite{Choi:2021:ILVR} perform inversion by using noised low-pass filter data from the target image as the basis for the denoising process.
 Dhariwal et al.~\cite{dhariwal2021diffusion} invert the deterministic DDIM~\cite{DDIM} sampling process in closed form to obtain a latent noise map that will produce a given real image.
 Ramesh~\cite{dalle2} develop a text-conditional image generator based on the diffusion models and the inverted CLIP.
 The above methods are difficult to generate new instances of a given example while maintaining fidelity.
 Gal et al.~\cite{gal2022image} presents a textual inversion method to find a new pseudo-word to describe visual concept of a specific object or artistic style in the embedding space of a fixed text-to-image model.
-They use optimization-based methods to directly optimize the embedding of the concept, which is inefficient.
+They use optimization-based methods to directly optimize the embedding of the concept.
 Ruiz et al.~\cite{ruiz2022dreambooth} implant a subject into the output domain of the text-to-image diffusion model so that it can be synthesized in novel views with a unique identifier.
 Their inversion method is based on the fine-tuning of diffusion models, which demands high computational resources.
-Both methods learn concepts from pictures through textual inversion, while they need multiple (3-5) images to depict the concept.
-Moreover, the concept they aim to learn is usually an object.
+Both methods learn concepts from pictures through textual inversion, while they need a small (3-5) image set to depict the concept.
+The concept they aim to learn is always an object.
 Our method can learn the corresponding textual embedding from a single image and use it as a condition to guide the generation of artistic images without fine-tuning the generative model.